alnkesq/AppViewLite/docs/Configuration.md

 * `APPVIEWLITE_READONLY`: Forbids database writes (useful for debugging data issues without the firehose interfering).
 * `APPVIEWLITE_EXTERNAL_PREVIEW_SMALL_THUMBNAIL_DOMAINS`: External previews to these domains will be always displayed in compact format (not just when quoted or the post was already seen by the user), because the image doesn't generally contain useful information or is always the same for the whole site (e.g. `x.com,twitter.com,arxiv.org,paypal.me,paypal.com,t.me,cash.app`).
 Defaults to none.
 * `APPVIEWLITE_EXTERNAL_PREVIEW_DISABLE_AUTOMATIC_FOR_DOMAINS`: Disables OpenGraph previews for the specified domains, unless already set by a post record.
 Use this when the OpenGraph for that domain doesn't generally contain useful information, only branding or wasted space (e.g. `x.com,twitter.com,t.me,redd.it`).
 Defaults to none.
+* `APPVIEWLITE_EXTERNAL_PREVIEW_IGNORE_DESCRIPTION_FOR_DOMAINS`: Ignore OpenGraph descriptions for external links to the specified domains.
+Defaults to none.
 * `APPVIEWLITE_GLOBAL_PERIODIC_FLUSH_SECONDS`: Flushes the database to disk every this number of seconds.
 Defaults to `600` (10 minutes).
 If you abruptly close the process without using a proper `CTRL+C` (`SIGINT`), you will lose at most this amount of recent data.
 However, consistency is still guaranteeded.
 Abrupt exits during a flush are also consistency-safe.
 Fast-growing tables might be flushed to disk earlier (but still consistency-safe).
 * `APPVIEWLITE_ADMINISTRATIVE_DIDS`: List of DIDs that, when logged in, can perform privileged operations.
 Defaults to none.
 You can use `*` for local development.
 * `APPVIEWLITE_CONFIGURATION`: Path to an env file that will be loaded into the environment at startup.
 Prior environment variables take the precendence.